Skip to content

 Your Choice Prompt

-Drop Your Choice Here 2. carbohydrates
+Drop Your Choice Here 1. lipids

-Drop Your Choice Here 4. lipids
+Drop Your Choice Here 4. carbohydrates

 Drag one of the choices below:

-• D. aldose
+• D. mannose

 Types of Chemical Bonds from Examples